1. Start by Creating Your Image First

 Remove unwanted objects

-Add missing items
+Add missing elements

 Change colours